 Select the web part you want to move or remove, and you'll see a small toolbar on the left of the web part.

-To move the web part, click the Move web part button and drag the web part where you want it on your page.
+To move the web part, select the Move web part button and drag the web part where you want it on your page.

-To remove the web part, click the Delete web part button .
+To remove the web part, select the Delete web part button .
+You can also select DEL on the keyboard to delete.

 Available web parts